morteza/social.cut.newui/README.md

-# Designer Application for *cut.social*
+# New Subject View Application for *cut.social*

-This repository contains codes of a designer for [cut.social](https://cut.social).
+This repository contains codes for subject view of [cut.social](https://cut.social).